t-clark04/Clark-Data-Science-Portfolio/README.md

 ## Basic EDA
 <img align="left" width="275" height="175" src="Images/Penguins.jpg"> **[Palmer's Penguins Streamlit App 🐧❄️](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app)**

 Showcases my proficiency with the Streamlit library, as well as my skills in working with pandas DataFrames.
 Allows users to filter and explore the Palmer's Penguins dataset, which contains measurements on three different species of penguins living on the Palmer Archipelago in Antarctica.
-Navigate to the [basic-streamlit-app](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app) folder for more information and for instructions on how to run the app yourself!
+Click [here](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app) or navigate over to the [basic-streamlit-app](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app) folder for more information!

 #